 - Find unique goods at The Paris Market.

-- Safely take your drink to go in the Historic District.
+- Safely take your drink to go to the Historic District.

 - Visit the SCAD Museum.

 - Grab drinks at a swanky rooftop bar.